Chemical peels in London

 Mild superficial peels

 Superficial chemical peels are the least invasive type of chemical peel.
-Superficial peels are ideal for addressing mild photodamage, milder grades of acne scarring and for anti-ageing effects.
+Superficial peels are ideal for addressing mild photodamage, milder grades of acne scarring and anti-ageing effects.
 Superficial peels can remove the outermost layer of skin all the way to the deeper part of the epidermis based on the type of peel used.
 Superficial peels do not penetrate to the level of the dermis.
-The two most common types of peels are alpha hydroxy acid (AHA) peels which include glycolic acid and lactic acid, and beta hydroxy (BHA) peels.
-In addition, milder fruit peels are available, which can be used to remove the most superficial layer of epidermis, and this takes about 20 to 25 minutes.
-Superficial peels are performed by our aesthetic nurse practitioner.
+The two most common types of peels are alpha hydroxy acid (AHA) peels, which include glycolic acid and lactic acid, and beta hydroxy (BHA) peels.
+In addition, milder fruit peels are available, which can be used to remove the most superficial layer of the epidermis, and this takes about 20 to 25 minutes.
+Our aesthetic nurse practitioner performs superficial peels.

 Superficial chemical peels are most commonly used on the face and neck area at regular intervals of 3-4 weeks to provide quick treatment effects.
-Superficial peels can also be used as a springboard to commencing a new skincare routine and can also be used to prime the skin in preparation for a later deeper chemical peel.
-If you have a busy routine with low tolerance for prolonged downtime, then a superficial peel could be ideal with excellent results with typically 5-7 days of downtime for most patients.
-Mild chemical peels are best for removing older and dead surface skin cells and assist in the body’s renewal of fresh skin cells without the typical side effects associated with stronger peels, such as redness, flaking, frosting and a degree of discomfort for a few days.
+Superficial peels can also be used as a springboard to commence a new skincare routine and prime the skin in preparation for a later deeper chemical peel.
+If you have a busy routine with a low tolerance for prolonged downtime, then a superficial peel could be ideal with excellent results, typically 5-7 days of downtime for most patients.
+Mild chemical peels are best for removing older and dead surface skin cells and assist in the body’s renewal of fresh skin cells without the typical side effects associated with stronger peels, such as redness, flaking, frosting and discomfort for a few days.

 Medium strength peels

-Treatment effects from medium strength chemical peels can also be enhanced by prior treatment with a superficial chemical peel.
-TCA peels are the most common type of medium strength peel and are ideal for patients who want more impressive results than can be achieved with a superficial peel but are not able to tolerate the increased risks, potential complications and longer downtime associated with a deep chemical peel.TCA peels can be used up to four times in a year and the downtime is about 10-14 days on average for most patients.
+Prior treatment with a superficial chemical peel can also enhance treatment effects from medium-strength chemical peels.
+TCA peels are the most common type of medium-strength peel.
+They are ideal for patients who want more impressive results than can be achieved with a superficial peel but cannot tolerate the increased risks, potential complications and longer downtime associated with a deep chemical peel.TCA peels can be used up to four times a year, and the downtime is about 10-14 days on average for most patients.
 Medium-strength TCA peels are performed by one of our expert dermatologists or plastic surgeons.

 - Application of superficial peel such as a glycolic acid peel